Kirk Suspect Charged, Trump Visits The King, FBI Director Patel Testifies

 And separately, FBI Director Cash Patel said yesterday his agency is investigating, quote, anyone and everyone who was involved in a gaming chat room on Discord with Robinson.

 You've been to a Robinson's hometown in Utah talking to people there.
+What are you hearing?
+Well, lots of mixed emotions.

-I spoke to neighbors who know and love and support the Robinson family who say they also support the death penalty in this case, an eye for an eye, as one told me.
+I spoke to neighbors who know and love and support the Robinson family, who say they also support the death penalty in this case, an eye for an eye, as one told me.

 And one person I spoke to, a self-described liberal in this quite conservative community, she is unsure how she feels about the death penalty, but she says she opposes the views expressed by Charlie Kirk, and she spoke about his death as almost some kind of karma.

 She was quick to acknowledge that that may make some people think she's a terrible person, but she said that's how she feels.
+That's NPR's Tobia Smith in St.

 George, Utah.
+Tobia, thanks.

 Thank you.

 President Trump is in the UK where he's on a state visit, which means a big ceremonial appearance, hanging with the royals, and so forth.
+And he's the only president ever to get this twice.

-So, Danielle, what will he be up to while he's in England?
+MPR White House correspondent Danielle Kurtzlavan is in London.
+So Danielle, what will he be up to while he's in England?
+Well, there are really two parts to this visit.

+There's the spectacle part and there's the policy part.
 Now, today is all about the royal spectacle.

 There's the carriage ride planned around the Windsor Castle grounds, weather permitting.